NORTHWEST MINNESOTA TOURISM DIRECTORY

 Information - 2,120 acre refuge established in 1992.
 Includes a visitor center with bookstore,

-wildlife observation and photography, hiking, snowshoeing, crosscountry
+wildlife observation and photography, hiking, snowshoeing, cross-country skiing,

-skiing, fishing, hunting and environmental education.
+fishing, hunting and environmental education.

 Trails - 7 miles of trails.